yonie/npm-kraken-bot/README.md

 npm start XXBT

-will run the bot on the XXBT cryptocurrency.
+will run the bot on the XXBT cryptocurrency with ZEUR as currency.

+it can also simply be run by calling nodejs server.js

 ## Motivation